northeastern-rc/rc-public-documentation/docs/source/best-practices/transition.md

 (transition)=
-# Moving from Discovery to Explorer
+# Quick Start to Explorer

 This page highlights the major changes between Discovery and Explorer and provides a few recommendations for a smooth transition.